adibyju/Human-following_Bot/README.md

 - Darknet architecture and YOLO implementation
 - Basics of image processing and Machine Learning while working with OpenCV and YOLO
 - To train a custom dataset for detection
-- The ability to work in a team and manage time efficiently

 ### References
 - <a href="https://docs.google.com/document/d/1Zy8wdP_IZVClmJ4RQ8geuRMGNmiNQdbUKYD_cXuroik/edit">CUDA Installation procedure</a>